roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 ## 5. The Anomaly Transit & Arrival in Opulence

-* **The Slow Transit:** The Keystone's passage through the Anomaly was not a rapid event but a protracted transit that may have lasted decades.
+* **The Slow Transit:** The Pillar's passage through the Anomaly was not a rapid event but a protracted transit that may have lasted decades.
 The effects of traversing this region of distorted space-time were subtle from within, with no immediate, violent stresses.
-* **The Great Leap & Uncharted Space:** Upon exiting the Anomaly, The Keystone found itself flung across an unknown and vast cosmic distance into an entirely uncharted region of space, far from any known star charts.
+* **The Great Leap & Uncharted Space:** Upon exiting the Anomaly, The Pillar found itself flung across an unknown and vast cosmic distance into an entirely uncharted region of space, far from any known star charts.
 There is a lingering uncertainty about a potential temporal displacement as well.
-* **New Anchor - Opulence System:** The Keystone's systems eventually brought the vessel to a halt near a G-type star within a new system, subsequently named **"Opulence"** due to the star's abundant energy output.
+* **New Anchor - Opulence System:** The Pillar's systems eventually brought the vessel to a halt near a G-type star within a new system, subsequently named **"Opulence"** due to the star's abundant energy output.
 * **Primary Post-Arrival Scarcity:** Energy was plentiful, but *matter* (raw materials for repairs, expansion, new vessels) was critically scarce.

 ## 6. Post-Arrival: Transformation & Initial Strides in Opulence

-* **The Keystone's New Role:** The Keystone began a slow process of self-transformation, recycling non-essential sections.
+* **The Pillar's New Role:** The Pillar began a slow process of self-transformation, recycling non-essential sections.
     * It became the central hub for energy collection, refining, fabrication, knowledge archival (especially Anomaly data), and education.
 * **Early Fleet & Automation:** The first new constructions were small survey/prospecting vessels and automated mining machinery.
 * **First Successes & Sustainability:** Initial successes involved asteroid mining, replenishing internal stocks, and achieving basic self-sustainability.

 ## 7. The People: Generations, Adaptation & Society

 * **The "Founders":** This cohort consists of those born during the latter journey stages or early Opulence period.
-They focus on The Keystone's integrity, Anomaly research, education, strategic planning, and knowledge preservation.
+They focus on The Pillar's integrity, Anomaly research, education, strategic planning, and knowledge preservation.
 They often favor cautious approaches, potentially granting gameplay bonuses to `Act Cautiously` options.
 * **The "Voyagers":** This is the first generation largely born and raised within Opulence, experiencing energy abundance but matter scarcity.
 They are somewhat established, with a foundational understanding of their new environment.
     * **Driving Motivation:** To establish a permanent, thriving, resilient, and *space-bound* civilization, emphasizing outward expansion for resources, habitat diversification, and system redundancy.
     * **Primary Focus:** Exploration of Opulence and nearby sectors, asteroid surveying/mining, establishing outposts.
 A key long-term goal is understanding the Anomaly to potentially develop controlled FTL travel (e.g., jump gates) for inter-sector expansion.